yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 8. In the **Certificate Template** dropdown menu, select **Web Server**.

     > [!NOTE]
-    > <P>If the <STRONG>Web Server</STRONG> template does not appear in the dropdown menu, the domain credentials used to connect to certsrv might lack Request permissions for the <STRONG>Web Server</STRONG> template.
-For information about adding the required permissions, see "Requesting Certificates from Active Directory Certificate Services" elsewhere in this topic.</P>
+    > If the **Web Server** template does not appear in the dropdown menu, the domain credentials used to connect to certsrv might lack Request permissions for the **Web Server** template.
+For information about adding the required permissions, see "Requesting Certificates from Active Directory Certificate Services" elsewhere in this topic.

 9. In the **Name** field, enter trustedapps.contoso.com.
 This FQDN is for example purposes.